Arquivotheca/PDOS/s370/readme.txt

 (the example sets the subchannel to x'10038')

-If you do not zap it, it will attempt to figure out the 3215 console address by searching for "3215-C".
-It relies on 3215-C being (only) on the line which has your device, and then it will use the relative device number to determine the device address.
+If you do not zap it, it will attempt to figure out the 3215 console address by searching for "3215" (which includes "3215-C") in the CONFIG.SYS.
+Based on this device's logical position within the devices, it will determine the address.
 E.g. if this is the 5th device you have defined, it will set an address of x'10004' (ie it uses 0-based counting).
 This matches what Hercules does.
 In S/370 and S/380 modes, it instead uses the specified device